 As your child starts reading more complex text, you can have them find the different ways to spell one sound.
-For example, the long /a/ can be spelled a, ay, ey, ai, ei, or even ue (my husband didn’t believe me, so I kindly asked him to spell “croquet”).
+For example, the long /a/ can be spelled a, ay, ey, ai, or ei.
 Have your child read a book and sort the words by the different spellings of the long /a/ sound.
 This will help them become more confident when they come across the words with that sound, and it will also help them as they learn to spell.

 Change Hen to Fox

 This game was created by a reading expert, Patricia M. Cunningham, so it is guaranteed to be effective and loved by kiddos.